wp-plugins/wp-easy-gallery/readme.txt

 **Jan.
 13, 2013 - v2.7**

-* Added the fability to hide the social sharing icons / links in the gallery pop-up
+* Added the ability to hide the social sharing icons / links in the gallery pop-up

 **Dec.
 8, 2012 - v2.6**